RooRay/blog/README.md

 - GitHub Desktop & VSCode - Development and Writing
 - Cloudflare - Domains and DNS management
-- Vercel* - Hosting and PR deployment management
+- Cloudflare Pages - Hosting and PR deployment management

-*Looking to change this to Cloudflare Pages in the future

 StackBlitz was previously used for some minor development work, however it doesn't actually work with this repository as it doesn't support *native* VS Code extensions